n00tz/darc-jekyll/hamfest.md

 # In Memoriam

 Harold Jones (N4BD) Our Hamfest Chairman  became a SK on 12/27/11.
 Words can't describe the passion he had for Ham Radio, The Dalton Amateur Radio Club, and The Dalton Hamfest.
 He had a unique personality which he shared with family and friends.
 If you knew Harold, the photo below shows his sense of humor.
 He was a "ford guy".
-All DARC Hamfest are dedicated to N4BD SK
+All DARC Hamfests are dedicated to N4BD SK

 <img src="http://gallery.w4drc.gaampr.net/uploads/big/9cf57e5e5e968e5e25829f3522737a27.jpg" />